ammarbinfaisal/sahl/README.md

 - convert to ssa ir and then optimize
 - implement a generational garbage collector for vm as well as native code (llvm/x86_64)
 - sahl vm
-  - change bytecode and vm to reg based (almost done)
   - add a jit to vm
   - how to do ffi?
 - llvm / x86_64